Cleancoindev2/testchain/README.md

-# MakerDAO Testchain
+# TakerTAO Testchain

-This tool will help you set up a local testchain and deploy the contracts you need to work with Maker apps.
+This tool will help you set up a local testchain and deploy the contracts you need to work with Taker apps.

-This branch, `dai.js`, is configured with the contracts needed for the [Dai.js](https://github.com/makerdao/dai.js) library.
+This branch, `tao.js`, is configured with the contracts needed for the [Tao.js](https://github.com/cleancoindev/tao.js) library.

 ## Installation and requirements